Rural Homes

 Volatile Organic Compounds

-Formaldehyde from particleboard, MDF, and plywood represents the most prevalent indoor VOC.
+Formaldehyde from particleboard, MDF, and plywood is the most common indoor VOC.
 UK Health Security Agency guidelines set 100 µg/m³ 30-minute limits and 10 µg/m³ annual averages for this carcinogenic compound.

 Off-gassing follows tri-exponential decay.
 Research shows 33% of emissions release in approximately 5.5 days, 47% over 2 months, but 20% continues for roughly 3 years.
 New construction maintains elevated VOC concentrations for at least 2 years post-completion despite initial rapid decline.